 The satellites have LED lights to tell you if they are out of range from the main router, so there’s no more guesswork involved.

 You would also love the modern design of the Orbi.
-Instead of the boring white squares of traditional Wi-Fi extenders, you have a sleek design that is smoothly tapered from bottom to top.
+Instead of the boring white squares of the traditional router, you have a sleek design that is smoothly tapered from bottom to top.

 The Orbi also has a Web interface that offers a lot of functionalities.
-These include parental controls, access point mode, dynamic DNS, port forwarding, static routes, VPN pass-through, IPv6, and UPnP.
+These include parental controls, access points mode, bridge mode, dynamic DNS, port forwarding, static routes, VPN pass-through, IPv6, and UPnP.

 But what makes the Orbi a better choice compared to other systems is that it takes fewer Orbi satellites to cover the same area.
 Indeed, you only need one or two Orbi satellites to cover the same area that would take around three or four units of other systems.

-While both the Linksys Velop and the Netgear Orbi can cover your home with Wi-Fi signal, only Velop is a mesh network, similar to Google Wi-Fi.
-Orbi’s satellites do not communicate with one another as they get and send data only to the router.
+While both the Linksys Velop and the Netgear Orbi can cover your home with Wi-Fi signal, only Velop is a mesh network system, similar to Google Wi-Fi.
+Orbi’s satellites do not communicate with one another as they get and send data only to the wifi system.
 But how do they compare to one another?

 Design.
 With the way they look, Velop and Orbi really do not differ that much.
 Both have a sleek modern design that would make them blend easily with your home decor.